-At the time of writing this report no comments had been received from ANSA (Public Open Space) an update will be provided in relation to this issue.
+At the time of writing this report no updated comments had been received from ANSA (Public Open Space) and therefore an update will be provided.

 Education

 This issue was dealt with as part of the outline application where a contribution of £513,771.11 was secured as part of the S106 Agreement.